ttedeschi/mkShapesRDF/docs/getting_started.rst

 python environment (it should contain a recent python3 and ROOT bindings) and then proceeds with the creation of a virtual environment `myenv` where all the needed packages and the framework scripts will be installed.

+Be careful to have a clean environment before running the install script!
+E.g. not after a cmsenv

 You're free to change the environment with conda/mamba insted of a LCG release inside ``install.sh``.